Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 Installation
 ------------

-Install first the plugins [Archive Folder Document], [OAI-PMH Harvester], and ['Oai-PMH Gateway].
-Even if only the first one is required, the latter are used to import data inside the Omeka database.

-Note: the official [OAI-PMH Harvester] can only ingest standard metadata (elements).
-If you want to ingest other standards, files and metadata of files, extra data, and to manage records, you should use the fixed and improved [fork] of it.

-The optional plugin [OAI-PMH Repository] can be used to expose data directly from Omeka.
-Note: the official [OAI-PMH Repository] has been completed in an [improved fork], in particular with a human interface, and until merge of the commits, the latter is recommended.

-The plugin [OcrElementSet] can be installed too to import ocr data.

-Then uncompress files and rename plugin folder `ArchiveFolder`.
+Uncompress files and rename plugin folder `ArchiveFolder`.

 Then install it like any other Omeka plugin and follow the config instructions.

+The plugin [OcrElementSet] can be installed to import ocr data (xml Alto).
+The plugin [Ead for Omeka] can be installed to import Ead data.
+The plugin [Dublin Core Extended] can be installed too.

 Some points should be checked too.